riveryc/word-game/design/sentence_feature_design.md

 ### 3.2.
 Fallback Audio Mechanism

 -   If the Google TTS API call fails (e.g., due to network issues or API errors), the game will fall back to using the local browser's built-in TTS capabilities.
--   The existing dictionary API for word audio will likely be removed as it does not support sentences.

 ### 3.3.
 Server-Side Audio Caching & Filename Normalization (for Google TTS via Backend)